 The College manages its investments in securities or its financial assets and directly owned property to produce the highest return consistent with the preservation of capital value in real terms for the long term and given the associated risks.
 The principal responsibility of the Governing Body in investing the College's endowment is to ensure the real value of the endowment is maintained after spending, consistent with the risk/return profile adopted and within a suitably diversified portfolio.
 The Governing Body expects, within the scope of this fiduciary duty, its fund managers to engage actively with companies to promote and support acceptable standards of practice in respect of their business activities and how they impact on their employees, the environment, and the communities in which they operate.

-The Investments Committee undertakes an ongoing review of its responsible investment policy and made a substantive review of its policy during the year.
-The Governing Body approved a Statement of Investment Principles, which clearly sets out the investment objectives, risk appetite and responsible investment policy, during the year.
+The Investments Committee undertakes an ongoing review of its responsible investment policy.
+The Governing Body approved a Statement of Investment Principles, which clearly sets out the investment objectives, risk appetite and responsible investment policy.
 The purpose of the endowment is to preserve the real value after making distributions and inflation and to provide a steady reliable cashflow to support the college.
-The College expects its fund managers to integrate responsible investment approach and to align with the principles of the UN Compact.
+The College expects its fund managers to integrate a responsible investment approach and to align with the principles of the UN Compact.

-The College holds a securities-based portfolio which was valued at £50.0m (£51.5m previous year).
-Its principal fund manager is Baillie Gifford (managing £44.5m in 2021-22 and £46.3m previous year).
+The College holds a securities-based portfolio which was valued at £57.0m (£50.0m previous year).
+Its principal fund manager is Baillie Gifford (managing £37.0m in 2022-23 and £44.Sm previous year).
+During the year the College decided to diversify its fund managers by moving £12.4m from a Baillie Gifford fund to two new managers Cazenove Capital and Troy Asset Management.
 The College has a duty to maximise return from its investments, but it does so in a manner to be consistent with the College's charitable mission.
-The College also has direct property and modest agricultural land holdings (£43.9m in 2021-22).
+The College also has direct property and agricultural land holdings (£43.4m in 2022-23).
 The direct property, which is managed by Cheffins, is held as a long-term strategic asset, with the policy of maximising yield, whilst the agricultural land is managed by Savills.

-The Investments Committee, for its securities portfolio, agreed to retain the total return policy using a 3.0% spending rule and it resulted in a drawdown (from capital and income) of £1,207k (£1,109k in 2020-21).
-The unapplied total return fund provides a contingency sum in the event of falling values in financial markets and permits drawn down in adverse market conditions.
-The Investments Committee did, though, agree to restore the future spending rate back to 3.25%.
+The Investments Committee, for its securities portfolio, agreed to reinstate the total return policy to the pre-pandemic 3.25% spending rule and this resulted in a drawdown (from capital and income) of£1,491k (£1,207k in 2021-22).
+The unapplied total return fund provides a contingency sum in the event of falling capital values in financial markets and thus permits drawn down in adverse market conditions.